 There are two different versions of MagSafe, conveniently known as MagSafe 1 and MagSafe 2.
 MagSafe 1 is slightly larger, and was introduced in 2006 along with the original MacBook and MacBook Pro.
 The first edition of the MacBook Air also used MagSafe 1, but had a slightly thinner head.

 MagSafe 2 is thinner and was designed for all MacBook's released after 2009.
 MagSafe 1 and MagSafe 2 are not interchangeable, but Apple sells this MagSafe to MagSafe 2 converter, enabling you to use the older MagSafe with the newer devices.

 Apple no longer sells the original MagSafe adaptors, so if you have an older MacBook and are looking for an original MagSafe adaptor the easiest way to get one is to find an old one for sale on eBay.

 This L-shaped connection was shipped with 2009-20012 MacBook Pro and MacBook Air models.
 It is still MagSafe 1 though and is compatible with older MagSafe MacBooks

-All MacBooks Air, MacBook and MacBook Pro models since 2012 (apart from the recent 12-inch MacBook with Retina Display) use the newer MagSafe 2 connection.
+From 2012 to 2015 all MacBooks Air, MacBook and MacBook Pro models used the newer MagSafe 2 connection.
 This is thinner and wider than MagSafe 1.

 It's pretty easy to tell which version your MacBook uses by looking at the slot.
 The MagSafe 1 adaptor is thicker, while MagSafe 2 is longer and thinner.
 But the range of similar connections can make it confusing if you don't know what you're looking for.
 This Apple Support document: Find the right power adapter and cord for your notebook has more information on MagSafe connections and Mac laptops.